13rac1/git-dev-workflow/README.md

 Todo
 ----
-1. Use Xginx with PHP-FPM.
+1. Use Xginx with PHP-FPM optionally instead of Apache.
-2. Add additional security
+2. Add additional security.